GheodeAI/va_am/docs/index.rst

 Description
 ===========

-VA-AM is a Python package based on the deep learning enhancement of the classical statistical **Analogue Method**.
+VA-AM (Various Advanced - Analogue Methods) is a Python package based on the deep learning enhancement of the classical statistical **Analogue Method**.
 It provides several tools to analyse climatological **extreme events**, particularly **heat waves** (HW from now on).

 It alows you to perform the